0x4rch/pi-humidity-grafana/README.md

 - To pick up the new service `sudo systemctl daemon-reload`
 - To enable the service at startup `sudo systemctl enable pi-humidity-grafana.service`
 - To start manually `sudo systemctl start pi-humidity-grafana.service`

+### Display
+We also support a 16x2 lcd display check out Display.py for info